Misagh Bahadoran: Perak FA

 Bahadoran was set to transfer to Kelantan FA but later decided to sign up with Perak TBG F.C. instead on December 28, 2017.
 Bahadoran's contract was terminated with the Malaysia Super League club in May 2018 after a short stint under Perak head coach Mehmet Durakovic.

 Brief return to Global and joining Maharlika

 In February 2020, Bahadoran returned to Global ahead of the 2020 PFL season.
 Bahadoran signed the lowest deal in his career to help a club he had played for before, but he and other players had to deal with issues relating to unpaid wages and uncertainties over club's management.

 In August 2020, Bahadoran had hinted possibilities of playing for Maharlika, a club aspiring to enter the PFL in the 2020 season, which had been postponed due to the COVID-19 pandemic, at the earliest.
 By the end of the month, Bahadoran had formalized his move to the club, which was granted a provisional license to play in the PFL on September 1.

 One Taguig

-In 2024, Bahadoran joined One Taguig F.C. of the Philippines Football League.
+In 2024, Bahadoran joined One Taguig of the Philippines Football League.